-On the other side, Cooperation between the public and private sectors is important for the identification and disruption of IWT related financial flows.
+On the other side, Cooperation between the public and private sectors is important for identifying and disrupting IWT related financial flows.
 Especially in jurisdictions with public-private partnerships, there has been an interaction between the public sector and financial institutions in the monitoring of crimes related to IWT.
 Collaborations include both strategic and operational information exchange.
-As a result of the survey conducted by FATF, most of the countries' cooperation in combating IWT-related financial crimes is realized within the financial sector and to a lesser extent among non-financial sectors.
+As a result of the FATF survey, most of the countries' Cooperation in combating IWT-related financial crimes is realized within the financial sector and, to a lesser extent, among non-financial sectors.

 FATF Recommendations in Combating IWT

-To combat money laundering (ML) and Illegal Wildlife Trade (IWT), both high-level political commitment and improved operational cooperation are needed.
+To Anti-Money Laundering (AML) and Illegal Wildlife Trade (IWT), both high-level political commitment and improved operational Cooperation are needed.
 It is very important to work closely with sectors that play a role in combating money laundering with law enforcement officers responsible for wildlife crime.
 Studies can improve countries and private sector activities.
 The role of FATF Standards is very important in combating illegal wildlife trade.